 Confirmation statement vs annual return

-There’s not a great deal of difference between the two forms.
-The confirmation statement asks for the same information, it costs the same amount to file, and it must be delivered to Companies House every 12 months.
+In many respects, the two forms are similar.
+The confirmation statement asks for the same information and must be delivered to Companies House every 12 months.

-However, the new confirmation statement is more simplified than the annual return.
-Furthermore, there’s no need to re-enter the same information year after year if the company details are the same.
+However, there’s a big difference in that there’s no need to re-enter the same information year after year if the company details are the same.

 You simply need to ‘check and confirm’ that the details held at Companies House are correct and then submit the form.
-Only when there are changes do you need to provide additional information to Companies House, either before or at the same time as submitting the statement.
+Only when there are changes do you need to provide additional information to Companies House, either before or on the statement (depending on what that information is).

 - Registered office address (and SAIL address, if applicable)